IV-Catalyze/solv-scrapper/docs/INTELLIVISIT_API_DOC.md

 Create or update an encounter record for a patient.
 If an encounter with the same `encounterId` already exists it will be updated in place (idempotent upsert).

-### Data Storage

-The API stores encounter data in three forms for maximum flexibility:

-1. **Individual columns**: Core fields (encounter_id, patient_id, client_id, etc.) are stored in indexed columns for fast queries
-2. **raw_payload**: The complete original JSON request body is preserved exactly as received (JSONB)
-3. **parsed_payload**: A normalized, simplified structure (snake_case format) optimized for queue processing and UI consumption (JSONB)

-This dual-payload approach ensures:
-- **Audit trail**: `raw_payload` preserves the exact original request for debugging and compliance
-- **Processing efficiency**: `parsed_payload` provides a standardized format for queue processing and UI rendering
-- **Query performance**: Individual columns remain indexed for fast filtering and sorting

 ### Field Name Support

 The endpoint **supports both camelCase and snake_case** field names.
 You can send either format and the API will handle conversion automatically: